whatisnuclear/website/waste.md

 The nuclear waste question fundamentally asks whether or not humanity can prevent this radioactive material from causing harm to people and the environment.
-This question was recognized early on in nuclear history, by Enrico Fermi himself (the lead scientist in charge of the world's first man-made nuclear chain reaction), who asked:
+This question was recognized early on in nuclear history, by Enrico Fermi himself (the lead scientist in charge of the world's first man-made nuclear chain reaction), who stated:

 > It is not clear that the public will accept an energy source that produces this much
 > radioactivity
 >
 > &mdash; Enrico Fermi

-Since he asked that question, we have gained more than 60 years of experience with nuclear power stations.
+Since he made that statement, we have gained more than 60 years of experience with nuclear power stations.
 So how have we done?